mdwarfgeek/flacplay/README.md

 available any more).
 It implements pretty much just the minimum functionality needed to make this work, i.e. output of the current playback time using the -v flag and seeking using the -k flag (offset in seconds).
-The libao output driver can also be changed with -d.
+The libao output driver can be changed with -o and options (such as setting output device for ALSA) with -d.

 The audio output is buffered, using pthreads and two threads, one does audio output and the other does everything else.
 Locking is quite